rtic-rs/rtic/book/en/src/by-example/tips.md

 ## Resource de-structure-ing

 When having a task taking multiple resources it can help in readability to split up the resource struct.
-Here're two examples on how this can be done:
+Here are two examples on how this can be done:

 ``` rust
 {{#include ../../../../examples/destructure.rs}}